Why is it important that accreditation be done by an independent board?

 Will reaccreditation be required at regular intervals?
 What about continuing education?

 In a field that is rapidly evolving, we feel that reaccreditation at regular intervals is absolutely essential.
-The details of reaccreditation requirements are under development.
-We do not anticipate any formal continuing education requirements, but reaccreditation will likely be focused on changes and updates in the field as well as a review of previously tested competencies.
+The details of reaccreditation are under development, but will likely focus on changes and updates in the field together with a review of previously tested competencies.
+Continuing education in this field is also crucial to stay abreast of the changes, and will likely be required to maintain accreditation.
+The continuing education requirements are also being refined, but will likely cover a broad range of opportunities which demonstrate your investment in keeping up-to-date in the field.

 |